votingworks/arlo/README.md

 #### Automatic configuration and setup

-If you would just like to run Arlo and do not wish to setup a custom configuration, you can run `pipenv run python -m scripts.setup-dev`, which provides interactive configuration.
+If you would just like to run Arlo and do not wish to setup a custom configuration, you can run `poetry run python -m scripts.setup-dev`, which provides interactive configuration.
 The script optionally installs VotingWorks' [nOAuth](https://github.com/votingworks/nOAuth) locally, runs it, and configures Arlo to use it.
 It creates the necessary audit administrator and jurisdiction administrator credentials discussed above, and launches a dev instance of Arlo.
 Once you have navigated to `localhost:3000` in your broswer, you should be able to log in as an audit admin using the credentials you configured earlier in the script.

 #### Troubleshooting

 - Postgres is best installed by grabbing `postgresql-server-dev-10` and `postgresql-client-10`.
-- `psychopg2` has known issues depending on your install (see, e.g., [here](https://github.com/psycopg/psycopg2/issues/674)).
-If you run into issues, switch `psychopg2` to `psychopg2-binary` in the Pipfile
+- `psycopg2` has known issues depending on your install (see, e.g., [here](https://github.com/psycopg/psycopg2/issues/674)).
+If you run into issues, switch `psycopg2` to `psycopg2-binary` in pyproject.toml
-- `pipenv install` can hang attempting to get [a lock on the packages it's installing](https://github.com/pypa/pipenv/issues/3827).
-To get around this, add the `--skip-lock` flag in the Makefile (the first line should be `pipenv install --skip-lock`).
 - A password may have to be set in the `DATABASE_URL` env var depending on your install of postgres.
 To do this, change `postgresql://postgres@localhost:5432/arlo` to `postgresql://postgres:{PASSWORD}@localhost:5432/arlo`, replacing `{PASSWORD}` with the password.
 - You may need to create `arlo` and `arlo-test` databases manually [via postgres](https://www.postgresql.org/docs/9.0/sql-createdatabase.html).
 - If you run into the error `fe_sendauth: no password supplied` when running